NeuralFalconYT/Kokoro-TTS-Subtitle/README.md

 4. **Install eSpeak NG**

 - **For Windows:**
   1. Download the eSpeak NG 1.50 release from the [eSpeak NG GitHub Releases](https://github.com/espeak-ng/espeak-ng/releases/tag/1.50).
+[Or, You can try eSpeak NG latest Version]
   2. Locate and download the file named **`espeak-ng-X64.msi`**.
   3. Run the installer and follow the installation steps.
 Ensure that you install eSpeak NG in the default directory:
      ```